mathebaka/3bit-CR-DAC-DEMO/README.md

 # Abstract
 3bit charge redistribution digital-to-analog converter demonstration.
+Uses mechanical switches to manually change the digital input and LED displays to show the input and output.

 **Features**:
 * displays...